Tel: (520) 384-2427

 See below for our hours or learn more about our COVID-19 response here.

 The Southwestern Eye Center Willcox Arizona office is conveniently located off of Rex Allen Drive.
-This location has a clinic and optical shop.
+This location has a clinic and an optical shop.

 Some of the services we offer in Willcox include eye exams, cataract evaluations, premium lenses, glaucoma evaluations, diabetic eye care and lasik evaluations.
 Call or visit our Willcox location to learn more about how Southwestern Eye Center can help you see the details in life.